django-oscar/django-oscar/FEATURES.rst

 Below is a list of required features for oscar, together with a brief spec for what they should implement.
-If you're looking for something to do, please have a go at one of the below.
+If you're looking for something to do, please have a go at one of the below and send a note to the mailing list to avoid duplication.

 Reviews and voting